 Katell Le Goulven, Fellow

-Katell Le Goulven currently works at UNICEF in the governance and multilateral system analysis department.
-Her previous assignment was with United Nations secretary general's High Level Panel on Global Sustainability.
+Katell Le Goulven works at UNICEF in the governance and multilateral system analysis department.
+Her previous assignment was with the United Nations secretary general's High Level Panel on Global Sustainability.
 She enjoys working with the interface between research and decision-making.
 She has 15 years of professional experience in development and international cooperation, and has worked with NGOs, research institutes, governments and international organizations.
 Her work has covered many disciplines from agriculture and micro-credit to climate change, sustainable development and global public goods.
 She has co-published books and articles on global governance, co-written three reports of international commissions on global public goods, climate change and development; and global sustainability.
 She holds a PhD in agricultural economics.

 David Levy, Faculty Fellow